Showing posts with label terroir. Show all posts

 Parade in the Fête du Fin Gras du Mézenc

-if you are in the area of the small village of Chaudeyrolles at any time of the year, in the Haute-Loire, visit their Maison du Fin Gras du Mézenc AOP; their information center for this fine cattle.
-Here, they will tell you all about their cattle, emphasizing their traditional methods of farming, show videos, and also offer recipes; the information center also sell jars of Sel de Cistre, a salt made from the plant called the Cerfeuil des Alpes or Fenouil de Montane, Alpine fennel.
-This wild herb, according to the locals, adds tremendous flavor to any steak.
+If you are in the area of the small village of Chaudeyrolles at any time of the year, in the Haute-Loire, visit their Maison du Fin Gras du Mézenc AOP; their information center for these fine cattle.
+Here, they will tell you all about their cattle, emphasizing their traditional methods of farming, show videos, and also offer recipes.
+The information center also sells jars of Sel de Cistre, a salt made from the plant called the Cerfeuil des Alpes or Fenouil de Montane, also known as Alpine fennel.
+According to the locals, this wild herb adds tremendous flavor to any steak.

 Alpine Fennel